In short, an architecture concept is an idea or approach that serves as the basis for the design of a building or other structure.

 - Design brief – client and building requirements, accommodation, and construction budget

 - Building typology – Building type and use

-That said, more often than not, an exemplar piece of architecture will always be well rooted and relate to its site and context, and so site analysis plays a huge role in architectural concept generation and development.
+More often than not, an exemplar piece of architecture will always be well rooted and relate to its site and context, and so site analysis plays a huge role in architectural concept generation and development.
 This can then backed and supported by the design brief and building typology.

 Just look at “Le Corbusier’s, an analysis of form” for examples of how this is achieved.

-How and what do they influence?
+How and what do architecture concepts influence?

 - Exterior and interior – orientation, massing, form, apertures, height, light

 - The landscape – hard and soft surfaces, types of planting, scale of painting, arrangement of planting